CharlesZuo01/markdowntesting/README.md

 ####  **outputs.tf**

-This outputs the public IP address of the OpenVPN instance.
-AWS auto assigns a public IP when you use `associate_public_ip_address = true` in terraform.
-This output allows us to grab the public IP which will be used later for OpenVPN configuration
+This outputs the URL for the openvpn web admin login.
+This URL includes the OpenVPN instance public IP address which we will use to SSH to the instance using the SSH key we created earlier.
+This outputs.tf file also outputs the private IP address of the Ubuntu server, which we will ping to verify our connectivity to internal resources.

 ####  **providers.tf**